Red Alert! School Valentine Parties Are Coming!

 You may know that I’m a dye-sensitive mom to a kid who is allergic to food coloring.
 If you’ve been reading my blog, you know that spreading awareness about food dye side effects, and natural alternatives, is my passion.
 And if you follow the DFD Twitter or FaceBook pages, you know that I am…“enthusiastic“…”persistent”…All those words we use to mask our children’s annoying behaviors like stubbornness and just being plain weird.
 The apple doesn’t fall far from the tree, apparently.

 I know I said I was going to write more often about the inner workings of my dye-free mind.
-But since then, a triumvirate of mom blogging roadblocks has forced a slow-down: Our shared cold virus, my laptop’s untimely death, and my tech god husband’s 80+ hour workweek.
+But since then, a triumvirate of mom blogging roadblocks has forced a slow-down: Our shared cold virus, my laptop’s untimely death, and a murderous work schedule.
 So help me, these blips are NOT gonna stop me from blogging about the mother of all dyed holidays, the boon of Chinese food coloring factories, and the most paradoxical of celebrations for some parents.
 Like the child who instantly transitions from cherubic heartstring-tugging to maniacal malfeasance after gobbling red-dyed Peeps, I don’t have time for socially acceptable grieving periods.
 Sorry, Gateway, I got stuff to do.
 So, from a tiny scavenged keypad in a deep South red state, I trudge on.

 Soooo…parties.
 The bane of dye-sensitive families.
 They’re coming.
 The kidlets are going to exchange tokens of friendship and eat a few treats.
 And then beg for more treats, while simultaneously climbing the walls (“Watch this!
 Mom!
 Help me climb this wall!..Mom!!!…MOM!!!!” - true story) For many families, even for days after the sugar wears off, the kids will still be seeing red (and so will the parents).
 And we can’t leave them in the IKEA playroom, at least not for more than 45 minutes at a time (not cool, Småland…not cool).